• The Upfit Insider

 • Posts

-From tuck-unders to railgates, here’s everything you need to know about box truck liftgates — specs, costs, mistakes, and the right choice for your fleet.
+From tuck-unders to railgates, here’s everything fleets need to know about box truck lift gates — specs, costs, truck body compatibility, common mistakes, and the right choice for your fleet.

 You don’t just “add a liftgate.”

-You spec the wrong one, and suddenly your $60,000 box truck is sidelined, drivers are pissed, and every stop takes twice as long.
+Spec the wrong one box truck lift gate, and suddenly your $60,000 box truck is sidelined, drivers are pissed, and every stop takes twice as long.

-Here’s the 2025 guide to box truck liftgates: types, costs, specs, mistakes to avoid, and how to keep them running.
+Here’s the 2025 guide to liftgates for box trucks: types, costs, truck body fit, mistakes to avoid, and how to keep them running.

-Plain English: a liftgate is a hydraulic or electric platform on the back of a box truck.
+Plain English: a liftgate is a hydraulic or electric platform on the back of a box truck (straight truck).
 It raises and lowers cargo so operators don’t break their backs.

 Why it matters:

-👉 For the full picture of box truck specs, check out my Box Truck Buyer’s Guide.
+A lift gate isn’t an accessory — it’s the difference between safe, efficient deliveries and trucks sidelined with costly downtime.
+For the full picture of box truck specs, check out our Box Truck Buyer’s Guide.

 Not all liftgates are built the same.
 Choose wrong, and you’re eating downtime.

-• Pros: Stows under the truck, doesn’t block rear doors.
+• Pros: Stows under the truck, doesn’t block the rear door.

 • Cons: More moving parts = more wear.